1971 Yugoslav Embassy shooting: Aftermath

 The first, and so far only, aircraft hijacking in Sweden, that of the Scandinavian Airlines System Flight 130 took place at Bulltofta Airport on 15 September 1972.
 It was hijacked in order to demand that the six Croats who were imprisoned for the murder of Yugoslav ambassador Rolović in Stockholm in 1971 be released.
 The aircraft hijacking was already planned before the attack on the Yugoslav Embassy.
 Stojanov said in an interview in 2004 that if they were to get caught, their comrades would get them free by hijacking an airplane.

 Three Croatian men, Tomislav Rebrina (36), Nicola Lisac (44) and Rudolf Prskalo (29), from the fascist Ustaše movement held 86 passengers and 4 crew members hostage.
 In the end, six of the detained terrorists who were taken to Malmö were exchanged for hostages to be released.
-The hijackers also received half a million Swedish crowns, which they demanded.
+The hijackers also received SEK 500,000.
 A seventh of those involved in the ambassador's murder refused to come along.
 The plane took off and flew to Madrid.
 The hijackers and their comrades were arrested and received extremely symbolic punishments - rather protection - in Spain which was then under an authoritarian regime led by Francisco Franco.
 They were eventually released and scattered across the world.
 Some returned to Croatia in connection with the breakup of Yugoslavia.